Hoffritz for Cutlery: Products

 Hoffritz was well known for selling Swiss Army knives.
 Near Hoffritz's end in 1993-94, its Swiss Army knife suppliers cut them off for non-payment.
 Precise International resumed supplying them on a "pay as you go" basis (despite still being owed a significant sum), knowing it was their only chance.
-Precise's president said "the names of Hoffritz and Swiss Army knives are synonymous, so if we had decided not to ship to them, they would die.
+Precise's president said "The names of Hoffritz and Swiss Army knives are synonymous, so if we had decided not to ship to them, they would die."

 In popular culture

 At the beginning of episode twelve of the third season of the sitcom Seinfeld, Jerry Seinfeld's stand-up routine begins with "Every mall has a Hoffritz in it."
 This episode was initially aired in December 1991, at the height of Hoffritz's expansion.

-In Ian Fleming’s short story ‘James Bond in New York’ (1962) Bond muses that he should visit “ “Hoffritz on Madison Avenue for one of their heavy, toothed Gillette-type razors, so much better than Gillette’s own product”.
-Hoffritz razor is also mentioned in the book "The Man With The Golden Gun", as a gift from Felix Leiter to James Bond.
+In Ian Fleming’s short story ‘James Bond in New York’ (1962) Bond muses that he should visit “Hoffritz on Madison Avenue for one of their heavy, toothed Gillette-type razors, so much better than Gillette’s own product”.
+Hoffritz razors are also mentioned in the book "The Man With The Golden Gun", as a gift from Felix Leiter to James Bond.

 Hoffritz knives were used in the 1980 slasher movie "He Knows You're Alone".